Physician Assistant Clinical Rotations

 Internal Medicine: Students actively participate in all aspects of direct patient care in inpatient or outpatient adult medicine.
 This fundamental clinical experience places emphasis on patient evaluation and assessment, oral and written case presentations, understanding the complexities and interrelationships of disease processes and diagnostic and therapeutic collaboration.

 Family Medicine: This clinical practicum provides the student with an opportunity to gain experience in a primary care setting with patients of all ages.
 This experience exposes the student to a wide range of common ambulatory care problems.

 General Surgery: This clinical experience provides exposure to concepts and principles that characterize the practice of general surgery.
 Students participate in the pre-operative, operative and post-operative care of patients admitted to a variety of surgical services in both inpatient and outpatient settings.

-Psychiatry and Behavioral Medicine: This three-week clinical rotation provides experience working with patients in a psychiatric or behavioral medicine setting.
+Psychiatry and Behavioral Medicine: This four-week clinical rotation provides experience working with patients in a psychiatric or behavioral medicine setting.
 Emphasis is placed on the clinical presentation, diagnostic work-up, treatment and management of these patients in both inpatient and outpatient settings.

 Emergency Medicine: This clinical experience includes the management of acute medical and surgical problems with an emphasis on the importance of precise diagnosis as well as the principles of emergency therapy.